A short journey to the sewer

 Why such strong language?

 Because vanity publishers take vast sums of money from authors to publish their books.
 This is in contrast to how to best practice in both traditional publishing (where publishers pay you), and modern ebook-led self-publishing where it costs nothing to upload your book to retailers like Amazon, and where per book royalties are excellent.
-So if you want to know more about what to avoid – and about Austin Macauley specifically – then read on.
+So if you want to know more about what to avoid – and about Austin Macauley Publishers specifically – then read on.
+A more complete guide to (proper, legitimate, profitable) publishing can be found here.

 Vanity publishing is where authors pay for their book to be ‘published’ and where ownership of the book passes to the publisher as part of the contract.